 The snowlines are generally expected to affect the radial distribution of volatiles in solids and also in the gas \citep{Hayashi1981,Oberg2011}.
 If we fully understand where the snowlines are and how they move with time, we will be able to constrain where and when planets and comets of different compositions form in disks.

 Themodynamically, the snowline of each volatile species can be defined as the location where its saturation vapor pressure equals its partial pressure in the gas phase.
-To illustrate how the locations of the snowlines are determined, we plot in Fig. \ref{fig:Pev} the saturation vapor pressure curves for pure ${\rm CO}$, ${\rm CO}_2$, ${\rm NH}_3$, and ${\rm H_2O}$ ices\footnote{While we here consider pure ices for simplicity, the ices in disks would be a mixture of various molecules.
-Sublimation of mixed ice is more complicated than that of pure ice \citep[e.g. see review by ][]{Hama2013, minissale2022}.
-For example, laboratory experiments show that the adsorption energy and thus the sublimation temperature of a molecule depends on the composition and surface structure (e.g. crystal or amorphous) of the substrate ice.
-Referring to the observations of comets and interstellar ice, H$_2$O is expected to be a dominant composition of ice in disks.
-Then a fraction of molecule with higher volatility, such as CO and CO$_2$, would be trapped in H$_2$O ice and desorb at H$_2$O snow line.} as a function of radial distance $r$ for the classical, optically thin minimum-mass Solar nebula (MMSN) model of \citet{Hayashi1981}, which has radial temperature and midplane pressure profiles of $T_{\rm MMSN} = 280(r/1{~\rm au})^{-1/2}~\rm K$ and $P_{\rm MMSN} = 1.4(r/1{~\rm au})^{-13/4}~\rm Pa$, respectively.
+To illustrate how the locations of the snowlines are determined, we plot in Fig. \ref{fig:Pev} the saturation vapor pressure curves for pure ${\rm CO}$, ${\rm CO}_2$, ${\rm NH}_3$, and ${\rm H_2O}$ ices as a function of radial distance $r$ for the classical, optically thin minimum-mass Solar nebula (MMSN) model of \citet{Hayashi1981}, which has radial temperature and midplane pressure profiles of $T_{\rm MMSN} = 280(r/1{~\rm au})^{-1/2}~\rm K$ and $P_{\rm MMSN} = 1.4(r/1{~\rm au})^{-13/4}~\rm Pa$, respectively.